arc-eng/cli-demo/game-of-life/README.md

 Running [run.sh](./run.sh) will:
 1. Create a new PR with a Python script that plays a random game of life.
 2. Create a `pyproject.toml` file with the latest versions of the dependencies.
-3. Verify the installation by letting PR Pilot run `poetry lock` and `poetry install` until it works.
+3. Verify the installation by letting Arcane Engine run `poetry lock` and `poetry install` until it works.
 4. Run the script to see the animation of the game of life.

-## How PR Pilot makes this easy
+## How Arcane Engine makes this easy

 - A new PR is automatically created for you to review the code changes
 - Using the `--sync` flag, your local repo will automatically sync with the PR branch
-- PR Pilot will handle the installation of dependencies and fix any errors that occur
+- Arcane Engine will handle the installation of dependencies and fix any errors that occur

 ## Example output